Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 ### Content

-- Throughout the project, I was following the Malaria Detector Walkthrough Project with Code Institute.
+- Throughout the project, I followed the Malaria Detector Walkthrough Project with Code Institute.

 ### Media